sokarovski/PSFio/README.md

 - Move multiple files
 - Delete multiple files
 - ~~Create helper to expose all needed variables in blade (csrf, connector)~~
+- Better Design
+- Error Handling (permissions errors also)
+- Add support for file sizes and creaton dates to the list
+- Upload progress
+- Filter files by type

 ## Installation